 Patient identifier information such as patient id or medical record number.

 Metadata such as time of creation, modification time, Practice Type, and other ebRS/ebRIM based metadata as documented in IHE ITI TF: 2a : 3.18.4.1.2.3.7

+There are no limitations on the types of the documents that can be accessed using Document Metadata.
+Some example document types include Consolidated Clinical Document Architecture (C-CDA), Referral Notes, Lab Reports among others.

 Data Element based access: Data Element based DAF Queries are created using information that is part of the patient's clinical record.
 Information that is typically present within a patient's record include